cldr-steven-matison/Streams-Processing-Hands-on-Lab/module_1.md

 ### **Setting Up Data Sources**

-Next we need to set up the Data Sources and Data Catalogs in the Data Provider section from Streaming SQL Console:
+Next we need to set up the Data Sources and Data Catalogs from Streaming SQL Console.
+Follow screen shots below, be sure to Validate each before clicking Create.

 First, add a New Kafka Data Source